Firecoded/draggable-video-resizer/README.md

 # 🎥 Draggable Video Resizer

 **Draggable Video Resizer** is a Chrome extension that lets you resize and reposition any video on a webpage.
-It wraps the video in a draggable, resizable container — giving you full control over its placement without affecting the layout of the page.
+It wraps the video in a draggable, resizable container, giving you full control over its placement without affecting the layout of the page.

 ---